eclipse-archived/codewind-docs/docs/_documentations/importedprojects.md

 order: 0
 ---

-# Importing projects and supported project types
+# Adding projects

-Microclimate projects can be imported from GitHub, a local directory, or an archive.
-Modifications are usually required to import and deploy projects that have never been run in Microclimate before.
-The import process creates required files if they do not exist.
-This guide covers the basics of configuring a project to run in Microclimate.
+Modifications are usually required to successfully add and deploy projects that have never been run in Codewind before.
+The add process creates required files if they do not exist.
+This guide covers the basics of configuring a project to run in Codewind.

-## What can I import?
+## What kind of projects can I add?

-Microclimate is designed to develop cloud native microservices, therefore, each project must be self-sufficient and not dependent on other projects to build.
-The requirements to import projects for each of the supported application types are outlined in the following sections.
+Codewind is designed to develop cloud native microservices.
+Therefore, each project must be self-sufficient and not dependent on other projects to build.
+The requirements to add projects for each of the supported application types are outlined in the following sections:

 * [Eclipse MicroProfile projects](#eclipse-microprofile-projects)
 * [Java Spring projects](#java-spring-projects)